 - The Cultural History of the English Language

 - Gender, (Im)politeness and Power in Language

-- Language Project.
+- Language and Cognition.

 The University continually enhances our offer by responding to feedback from our students and other stakeholders, ensuring the curriculum is kept up to date and our graduates are equipped with the knowledge and skills they need for the real world.
 This may result in changes to the course.
 If changes to your course are approved, we will inform you.

 Learn through lectures, workshops, one-to-one tutorials and smaller discussion-based seminar groups.
 You'll be supported through your course with essay feedback tutorials, study skills support and writing workshops, as well as peer-assisted learning (PAL) sessions.